xan105/Achievement-Watcher/README.md

 ### [achievement]
 - lang<br />
   default to user locale<br />
-  Both UI and data from Steam<br />
+  Both UI and data from Steam.<br />
 - showHidden<br />
   default to false<br />
-  Wether or not show hidden achievements if any<br />
+  Wether or not show hidden achievements if any.<br />
 - mergeDuplicate<br />
   default to true<br />
-  Try to merge multiple achievement files with the same steam appid<br />
+  Try to merge multiple achievement source for the same game.<br />
 - hideZero<br />
   default to false<br />
-  Hide 0% Game<br />
+  Hide 0% Game.<br />
 - legitSteam<br />
   default to 0<br />
   Steam games : (0) none / (1) installed / (2) owned.<br />